Enterprise Apps

 Marketers Underestimate Word of Mouth, Overestimate Influencers: Report

 Sometimes in the retail business, you do not know what you do not know.
-That knowledge gap can lead to sales projections that fall short.
-It can end up with marketing strategies that fall flat.
+That knowledge gap can lead to sales projections that fall short and marketing strategies that fall flat.

 RRD contracted with FINN Partners in July 2021 to survey 250 marketing professionals and 1,000 consumers in the U.S. and U.K. The surveys were conducted online, and the data is weighted to be nationally representative.